 This moves directly into the final verse which is extended to seventeen measures to encompass the songs conclusion.
 The first eight measures are instrumental for the most part, the only vocalizations are triple-tracked humming in the third and fourth measures and triple-tracked “calls me” in the seventh and eighth measures.
 John then continues the raised melody line for the words “song of love” as in the previous verse, adds the word "for" for the first time, and then shortens the first syllable of “Julia” from what he sang at the end of all the previous verses.
 However, he repeats “Julia” a second time in the same shortened way, and then a third time with the elongated first syllable as before, all vocals triple-tracked.
 The final double-tracked acoustic guitar chord then rings out to conclude this extremely diverse second side of the “White Album” with a satisfying sigh.

 November 25th, 1968 was the release date for "The Beatles," aka the "White Album," which featured "Julia" as the final song on side two.
 This was the first American Beatles album to be issued only in stereo in the US at the time of release, the mono vinyl edition not hitting the American market until September 9th, 2014.
 The first compact disc release was on August 24th, 1987, then as a 30th Anniversary limited edition on November 23rd, 1998, and then as a remastered CD on September 9th, 2009.
 America got its first mono vinyl release of the album on November 9th, 2014, while an amazing new stereo mix of the song was included on the 50th Anniversay "White Album" vinyl release that came out on November 9th, 2018.

-A short-lived format called “Playtapes” were available in the later half of the 60's, these small tapes being created for use in special portable tape players and as standard equipment in certain models of Volkswagens at the time.
+A short-lived format called “Playtapes” was available in the later half of the 60's, these small tapes being created for use in special portable tape players and as standard equipment in certain models of Volkswagens at the time.
 Since each tape could only contain a small amount of material, Capitol released five volumes sometime in 1969 to include as many songs from the “White Album” as possible, “The Beatles Vol. III” containing “Julia.”